 When is enough, enough?

-The word was a self help buzz word of 2018, consoling women to be at peace with what she is.
+The word was a self-help buzz word of 2018, consoling women to be at peace with what she is.
 Period.
-As she is is enough.
+As she is enough.

 In this sense, enough is used as a pronoun: “an adequate quantity or number; sufficiency.”
 As a adjective, its most common usage in speech, enough means “adequate for the want or need; sufficient for the purpose or to satisfy desire; enough water; enough noise to wake the dead.”

 It originates before 900 in several languages: Middle English, Old English, German, Gothic, Old Norsenogr, and Sanskrit.
 So many cultures identifying a word to express suitable, ample, sufficient, full, adequate, abundant.

 The synonym and defining word that reappears and remains today is adequate.
 And, in many areas of life I agree, adequate is enough.

 Yet, the word is not defined as a noun: I am enough takes a liberty of the word, it extends its meaning.
 In this context, it seems too similar for settling for the status quo.
 I agree in the sentiment of esteem-building gurus, but I choose the word contentment.
 This word is, in fact, a noun and better captures the sentiment “I am enough,” which has been shorthand for take it easy on yourself, love yourself, be kind to yourself, accept yourself as being enough.